UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 -   Now type in the console: ```c = a * 30``` and press Enter

-We are defining a new variable $c$, as a function of variable $a$, but you just deleted $a$.
-Therefore, the command cannot be executed, since $a$ is not defined anymore.
+We are declaring a new variable $c$, as a function of variable $a$, but you just deleted $a$.
+The command cannot be executed, because $a$ is not stored in Python's memory anymore.
 An error message appears in the console.

 (functions_intro)=
 #### Python functions